Zar1official/ChatApplication/README.md

 # ChatApplication (client)

-### Simple chat application for text messaging, mprovides dialogs and general chat for all users.
+### Simple chat application for text messaging, provides dialogs and general chat for all users.

 ## Screenshots